kramergroup/openImpala/README.md

 ### Testing Functionality

-Once the make command is finished navigate to the test directory to check the functionality of the created executables:
+Once the make command is finished, navigate to the test directory to check the functionality of the created executables:

 ```bash
 cd build/tests
 ./tTiffReader
 ```

-which will open a sample Tiff file and assert the dimensions are as expected, printing the output.
+Which will open a sample Tiff file and assert the dimensions are as expected, printing the output.

 ```bash
 ./tVolumeFraction
 ```

-which will open a sample 2 phase segmented tiff file and calculate the volume fraction of each phase.
+Which will open a sample 2-phase segmented tiff file and calculate the volume fraction of each phase.

 ```bash
 ./tTortuosity
 ```

-which will open a sample 2 phase segmented tiff file and calculate the effective diffusion and tortuosity in the x-direction.
+Which will open a sample 2 phase segmented tiff file and calculate the effective diffusion and tortuosity in the x-direction.

 ## Diffusion